Learning to Localize Leakage of Cryptographic Sensitive Variables: Our method: Adversarial Leakage Localization ( ALL )

+Here we propose a novel algorithm called Adversarial Leakage Localization (\all{}) for localizing leakage which addresses the shortcomings of prior work.
+In line with Sec. \ref{sec:background}, we have jointly-distributed power/EM radiation traces $\vecfnt{X} \defeq (X_1, \dots, X_T)$ and secret data $Y.$ We seek to define for each $X_t$ a scalar quantifying its `leakiness,' i.e. its usefulness to attackers for learning $Y$ from $\vecfnt{X}.$

+Intuitively, \all{} is based on an adversarial game played between a neural net `attacker' trained to predict $Y$ from $\vecfnt{X},$ and a budget-constrained noise distribution trained to `defend' against the attack by introducing noise to individual measurements to maximize the loss of the classifier.
+Because of the budget constraint, increasing the noise applied to one measurement requires reducing the noise of other measurements.
+Thus, noise cannot simply be applied everywhere, and must be `triaged' so that leakier measurements get more noise.
+After training we can surmise the leakiness of a measurement from the amount of noise which has been applied to it.

-Here we propose a constrained optimization problem which implicitly defines an intuitively reasonable definition of $\gamma_t^*$ which is sensitive to $\mi[Y; X_t \mid \setfnt{S}]$ for \textit{all} $\setfnt{S},$ and an adversarial deep learning algorithm which approximately solves it it by modeling \textit{all} conditional distributions $p_{Y \mid \setfnt{S}}$ in an amortized manner which emphasizes those with a large impact on the objective.
-While our objective involves a sum over $2^T$ occlusion mask-like values, we can efficiently optimize it using stochastic gradient techniques with the REBAR gradient estimator \cite{tucker2017}, which introduces a continuous relaxation-based control variate that allows us to leverage backpropagation through our neural net to get counterfactual information about each element of the mask \cite{maddison2017}.
-Refer to appendix \ref{app:extended-method} for an extended version of this section with proofs and derivations.
+In this section we first propose a constrained optimization problem which implicitly defines a notion of `leakiness' which is sensitive to all the terms $\mi[Y; X_t \mid \setfnt{S}]:\,\setfnt{S} \subseteq \{X_1, \dots, X_T\} \setminus \{X_t\}.$ We then derive \all{} as a practical deep learning algorithm which approximately solves this optimization problem.
+We conclude by explicitly contrasting \all{} with prior work.
+Refer to Appendix \ref{appsec:method} for an extended version of this section with proofs and derivations, and Algorithm \ref{alg:implementation} for pseudocode.